KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

   6. Command Code: 0x0582 (1410)
   7. Payload Length: 0x00b8 (184)

-Payload of this header indicates start operation of a media stream:
+Payload of this header indicates start operation of the main media stream:

 ```json
 {